blap/GALI/README.md

 model, tokenizer = get_model_and_tokenizer(model_name, config, method, params, max_position_embeddings=ori_max_position_embeddings)

 ```
-User can also use function "get_model_and_tokenizer" in models/DPI/dpi.py to get other baseline models with flash-attention used in our paper, including SelfExtend, ChunkLlama, NTK, Dyn-NTK, ChunkLlama.
-We also provide an alternative function "get_model_and_tokenizer" for non flash-attention versions for each method in models/DPI/dpi_withoutflash.py.
-We provide explanation of the params required by each method in the following:
+Users can also utilize the get_model_and_tokenizer function in models/DPI/dpi.py to obtain other baseline models with FlashAttention, including SelfExtend, ChunkLLaMA, NTK, Dyn-NTK, and ChunkLLaMA, as used in our paper.

+Additionally, we provide an alternative function for non-FlashAttention versions of each method in models/DPI/dpi_withoutflash.py.

+Below is an explanation of the parameters required for each method:

 - GALI:
 ```
 method = "dpi"
 params = {
-    # Whether use chunked softmax function when calculating the attention scores.
-This param can slightly save peek memory.
+    # Whether to use chunked softmax when computing attention scores.
+This slightly reduces peak memory usage.
     use_chunk_softmax = false,
-    # The chunk size in our paper.
-It can be a float number as well, which means the chunk size is dynamic.
-See the details in get_chunk_size_list function.
+    # The chunk size as defined in our paper.
+It can also be a float, meaning the chunk size is dynamic.
+    # See details in the `get_chunk_size_list` function.
     chunk_coe = 3000,
-    # Whether use attention logit interpolation
+    # Whether to apply attention logit interpolation.
     appro_attn = true,
-    # The local window in our paper.
-See the details in construct_new_pi function
+    # The local window size as defined in our paper.
+See details in the `construct_new_pi` function.
     local_window = 128,
-    # The noise params used in attention logit interpolation.
-See the details in attention_score_approximate.
+    # Noise parameters used in attention logit interpolation.
+    # See details in `attention_score_approximate`.
     noise_type = "gaussian", addon_relcoef = 1,std_base = 1.0, scale_mean = 0, scale_std = 1}
 ```